stijnklomp/linting-formatting-config/README.md

 ##### Typedoc

-To use Typedoc in your project, you need to create an Typedoc configuration file (`typedoc.json`) and extend the Typedoc config (`@stijnklomp-linting-formatting-config/typedoc`).
+To use Typedoc in your project, you need to create a Typedoc configuration file (`typedoc.json`) and extend the Typedoc config (`@stijnklomp-linting-formatting-config/typedoc`).

 `typedoc.json`